Updated: Nov 1

 Planting trees is one of the most important actions you can take for the health of our water.
-This video from Tennessee Environmental Council features Green Interchange CEO, John McFadden, who will show you how to plant a tree.
+This video from Tennessee Environmental Council features Green Interchange CEO, John McFadden, who will show you how to plant a bare-root tree seedling.

 Determining Where to Plant: Some factors to keep in mind include proximity to your home or other structures, the amount and direction of the sun, location of overhead and underground utility lines (use the “Call Before You Dig” 811 hotline), and where any fruit or cones will drop - for instance you may not want fruit or sap on your driveway.
 Remember the tree branches and roots will continue to grow over time!

-Digging the Hole: For bare root trees the planting hole will not need to be just deep enough to accommodate the roots on your tree, and will probably not need to be very wide.
+Digging the Hole: For bare root, ball and burlap, or container trees, the first step is finding the root flare.
+This is where the trunk gets wider near the bottom.
+The root flare should be above ground, not buried.
+For bare root trees the planting hole will not need to be just deep enough to accommodate the roots on your tree, and will probably not need to be very wide.
 You can build a cone of dirt within the hole to support the tree and roots.
 If your tree is planted in a container or has a root ball, the planting hole should be at least twice the width of the root ball or container to encourage the roots to grow into the surrounding soil.
 The sides of the planting hole should be sloped.
 The hole should be no deeper than the root ball or container to prevent the tree from settling or being planted too deeply.

 Tree Preparations & Planting: For bare root trees be sure to keep the roots covered and moist until you are ready to plant, then place the tree on a “cone” of dirt so that the root flare (where the trunk meets the root and appears wider) is above ground.
 For a container or a balled and burlapped (B&B) tree: Remove the container or burlap/rope.
 If the root flare is not visible, gently remove soil from the top of the ball/soil until the tree is again at proper soil level.
 Check for large circling roots.
 If present, use pruning shears to make a clean cut.
 (Girdling roots will continue to grow in a circle, resulting in the death of the tree.).
 If the circling roots are fibrous, make 3 or 4 vertical slits into the sides of the rootball about 1 inch deep.
 Remove any remaining labels, tags, wire, burlap, or rope from trunk & branches to prevent the girdling as it grows.